Eva-Kuk/smoothie-lovers/README.md

 ![singlerecipe](wireframes/single-recipe-page-new.png)

 **PROFILE PAGE**
-Profiles has been gently changed.
+Profiles have been gently changed.
 The `Manage Categories` link on the admin page has been changed to the button and moved from the navigation bar to the page.
-The reason for the transfer was too many links on the navigation bar, which in smaller screeens caused them to overlap the `Smoothie Lovers` logo.
-Taking into account the advices of my friends and family who tested my website, a New Recipe button was also added on the website, which makes it easier to navigate on mobile devices.
+The reason for the transfer was too many links on the navigation bar, which in smaller screens caused them to overlap the `Smoothie Lovers` logo.
+Taking into account the advice I received from my friends and family who tested my website, a New Recipe button was also added on the website, which makes it easier to navigate on mobile devices.
 ![profile](wireframes/profile-page-new.png)

 **ADD/EDIT/DELETE EXISTING RECIPE PAGE**